MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 ## Introduction

 In the evolving landscape of digital workplaces, the efficiency of setting up and managing devices is paramount.
 Windows Autopilot represents a pivotal shift in how IT admins deploy Windows devices, offering a cloud-based solution that simplifies the entire process.
-This service eliminates the traditional complexities associated with device setup, enabling organizations to get their devices ready for productive use with minimal effort.
+This service dramatically reduces the traditional complexities associated with device setup, enabling organizations to get their devices ready for productive use with minimal effort.

 While Windows Autopilot has been available for years to enable streamlined deployment of individual users’ Windows PCs, a similarly streamlined deployment option for shared appliance-like devices like Surface Hub and Microsoft Teams Rooms on Windows systems has not been available – until now.

 Microsoft Teams Rooms on Windows now supports streamlined deployment via Windows Autopilot and a new Auto-login capability for Teams Rooms.
 Together, these two components offer a customers a seamless end-to-end deployment experience of Teams Rooms on Windows devices using consistent IT management interfaces – Microsoft Intune and the Teams Rooms Pro Management Portal.

-For the Surface Hub 3 and Surface Hub 2S devices software-migrated to the Teams Rooms on Windows platform, support for Windows Autopilot and Auto-login of Teams Rooms brings a set of unique advantages.
+For Surface Hub 3 and Surface Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md), support for Windows Autopilot and Auto-login of Teams Rooms brings a set of unique advantages.
 As a state-of-the-art collaborative device, the Surface Hub 3 requires a seamless integration into corporate environments to fully leverage its capabilities for enhancing teamwork.

 Windows Autopilot and Auto-login of Teams Rooms streamlines this integration, allowing IT pros to pre-configure devices without ever needing to physically handle them.
 This not only saves valuable time but also ensures that each Surface Hub 3 is configured consistently and securely, adhering to organizational policies right out of the box.